 What exactly is a 4th degree tear?
 Most people who have a vaginal birth will have some degree of tearing, but how much tearing can vary significantly.
 A 4th degree tear is most severe tearing, and one of the worst maternal complications of a vaginal delivery that can have life altering effects.
-Not only can they lead to fecal incontinence, gas incontinence, painful or inability to have sex, but also infection or postpartum hemorrhages.
+Not only can they lead to fecal or gas incontinence, painful or inability to have sex, temporary or permanent colostomies, but also infection or postpartum hemorrhages.
 Read some of our stories here.

 There are four degrees of perineal tearing:

 - 1ST DEGREE – involves the SKIN only.
 These are the least severe, involving the skin between the vaginal opening and the rectum and the tissue directly beneath the skin.
 You might experience some mild pain or stinging during urination.
 These tears might or might not require stitches and typically heal within a few weeks.

 - 2ND DEGREE – involves the SKIN, MUSCLES, and FASCIA of the perineum.
 Second-degree tears typically require stitches and heal within a few weeks.
 This is also the degree of most episiotomies.

 - 3RD DEGREE – involves the SKIN, MUSCLES, and FASCIA of the perineum, and extends into the ANAL SPHINCTERS.
 There are different levels of 3rd degree tears – 3a, 3b, and 3c.

 - 3a – less than 50% of the external anal sphincter is torn, and the internal anal sphincter is intact